 - Law Clerk, Hon.
 Raymond C. Fisher

-- Secured plaintiff’s-side summary judgment of more than $14 million on behalf of his client Viacom International Inc. in a lawsuit against the toymaker MGA Entertainment Inc. for breach of contract.
+- Secured a $14.9 million judgment, which was upheld on appeal, for Viacom International, Inc. in a well-publicized lawsuit filed against toymaker MGA Entertainment, Inc. for breach of contract.

 - Obtained complete defense-side victory for Paramount Pictures at trial and on appeal in a dispute over the financing for the film No Country for Old Men.